Brigitte Gabriel: ACT for America

+Views

 The Southern Poverty Law Center described ACT! for America as "the largest grassroots anti-Muslim group in the country," and the Council on American–Islamic Relations has described it as "one of the main sources of growing anti-Muslim bigotry in our nation".
 According to The Guardian, the organization has been "widely identified as anti-Muslim".
-Gabriel and ACT! have been described as part of the counter-jihad movement by Hope not Hate.
+Gabriel and ACT! have been described as part of the counter-jihad movement.

 According to Peter Beinart in The Atlantic, "the organization has condemned cities with large Muslim populations for serving halal food in public schools.
 In 2013, its Houston chapter urged members to 'protest' food companies that certify their meat as compliant with Islamic dietary law.
 ACT! for America tries to dissuade Jews and Christians from conducting interfaith dialogue with Muslims.
 And in state after state, it has lobbied state legislatures and school boards to purge textbooks of references that create 'an inaccurate comparison between Islam, Christianity and Judaism.'"

 According to Laurie Goodstein of The New York Times, Gabriel "presents a portrait of Islam so thoroughly bent on destruction and domination that it is unrecognizable to those who study or practice the religion."
 Goodstein says that Gabriel "insists that she is singling out only 'radical Islam' or Muslim 'extremists'—not the vast majority of Muslims or their faith.
 And yet, in her speeches and her two books, she leaves the opposite impression."

 BuzzFeed News described her as "the most influential leader in America's increasingly influential anti-Islam lobby."
 The Washington Post describes her two books as "alarmist tracts about Islam."
 Beinart described her as "America's most prominent anti-Muslim activist."

 Stephen Lee, a publicist at St. Martin's Press for Gabriel's second book, has called her views "extreme," and Deborah Solomon of The New York Times Magazine, who interviewed Gabriel in August 2008, described her as a "radical Islamophobe".
 According to Clark Hoyt from The New York Times, over 250 people wrote in to protest that label in the days that followed.
 Hussein Ibish, a Senior Resident Scholar at The Arab Gulf States Institute in Washington, said that her "agenda is pure unadulterated hatred" and that she has "a pathological hatred of Muslims and other Arabs".
 Gabriel disputes the charge, saying that "I have no quarrel with Muslims who wish to practice the spiritual tenets of their religion in peace".